23 amazing ancient cities

 Ivory furniture, carved stone slabs, gold jewelry and crowns were all buried inside.

-The art and architecture are irreplaceable, but many have been destroyed in just the last few months as Nimrud sits just outside Mosul.
+The art and architecture are irreplaceable, but many were destroyed in 2016 as Nimrud sits just outside Mosul.

 After the Islamic State occupied the area, they brought in bulldozers to raze the ancient monuments.
-No one is exactly sure how much is left.
+The extent of damage is still being assessed, but efforts are now underway to restore this ancient marvel.